-- By virtue of Section 164(15) of the Act, Mr Vikram Mohan is deemed to have an interest in 192,857 equity shares held by his daughter at the beginning of the financial year. - By virtue of Section 7 of the Act, Mr Vikram Mohan is deemed to have an interest in 11,001,762 equity shares held by Pricol Holdings Limited at the end of the financial year. - By virtue of Section 164(15) of the Act, Mr Kasthuri Rangaian llango is deemed to have an interest in 4,248 equity shares held by his spouse at the date of his appointment as director and at the end of the financial year.
+- By virtue of Section 7 of the Act, Mr Vikram Mohan is deemed to have an interest in 13,417,616 equity shares held by Pricol Holdings Private Limited, Pricol Engineering Industries Private Limited and Pricol Logistics Private Limited at the end of the financial year. - By virtue of Section 164(15) of the Act, Mr Kasthuri Rangaian llango is deemed to have an interest in 4,248 equity shares held by his spouse at beginning of the financial year as director and at the end of the financial year.